 - Extends cutting action to the end of the blade, where the highest cutting velocity is found.
 Perfect for brush and tall grass.

-- Gets around close objects, to cut where other machetes can’t reach.
+- Gets into (or around) tight spaces to cut where other machetes can’t reach.

 - Excellent as a drawknife: peel the bark off a tree, or shave a log.